ColdGlassOMilk/ridgerunner/readme.md

 ### Using State Management Within Scenes

-The state manager handles sub-states within a scene, like player states or game phases:
+The state manager is perfect for handling sub-states within a scene, like player states or game phases.
+States can include a `bindings` table that automatically manages input contexts when transitioning between states:

 ```lua
 player_scene = {